StinkySteak/dungeon-frenzy/README.md

 #### 2. Adding `HitShape` Component
-Follow these Netick documentation on how to add HitShape, https://netick.net/docs/2/articles/lag-compensation.html and make sure to also change HitShapeContainer layer to `Player`
+Follow these Netick documentation on how to add HitShape, https://netick.net/docs/2/articles/lag-compensation.html and make sure to also change HitShapeContainer layer to `Player`.
+Lastly, change the player's circle collider layer to `Default`

 #### 3. Netick Config
 Enable Lag Compensation in Netick Config